New in 2026

 We are reaching out to our local community and key agencies - letting them know what we are up to and how they can be involved and stay informed.

-Our volunteer group meets monthly at the Aireys Pub on a Monday night - all welcome!
+Our volunteer group meets on the first Monday of the month - all welcome!

 SAVE THE DATE - we will be holding a community workshop at the Aireys Pub on Saturday 2nd May from 11:30 - 3pm.
 More info and registration link below.